 What began as a platform to simplify patient transportation has evolved into something far more fundamental: infrastructure for patient logistics and service coordination, embedded directly into the EHR.
-In 2025, we did not just scale—we redefined where coordination belongs and who should carry the operational burden.
+In 2025, we didn't just scale, we redefined where coordination belongs and who should carry the operational burden.

 2025: From Momentum to Maturity